 Thinking about how to survive your marriage with a spouse who has Asperger syndrome?
 Want to live a healthy and happy marriage?

-Asperger syndrome is a developmental disorder characterized by difficulties in social interaction and non-verbal communication accompanied by restricted and repetitive patterns of behavior and interests.
+Asperger syndrome is a disorder characterized by difficulties in social interaction and non-verbal communication accompanied by restricted and repetitive patterns of behavior and interests.

 Asperger syndrome affecting marriage

 Either both persons or one of them is an Aspie.
 Mostly it is said that Asperger’s marriage would end up leaving the couple devastated.

 Difficulties due to Asperger syndrome